Obsessions often involve worry or fear of being harmed or of loved ones being harmed (for example, by illness, contamination, or death).

-If doctors suspect that an infection (such as PANDAS or PANS) may be involved, they usually consult with a specialist in these disorders.
+If doctors suspect that an infection may be involved, they usually consult with a specialist in these disorders.

 Cognitive-behavioral therapy, if available, may be all that is needed if children are highly motivated.

 If needed, a combination of cognitive-behavioral therapy and a type of antidepressant called a selective serotonin reuptake inhibitor Selective serotonin reuptake inhibitors (SSRIs) Several types of medications can be used to treat depression: Selective serotonin reuptake inhibitors (SSRIs) Norepinephrine-dopamine reuptake inhibitors, serotonin modulators, and serotonin-norepinephrine... read more (SSRI) is usually effective for OCD.
 This combination enables most children to function normally.
 If SSRIs are ineffective, doctors may prescribe clomipramine, another type of antidepressant.
 However, it can have serious side effects.
 Other options are available if these do not work.

-If treatment is ineffective, children may need to be treated as inpatients in a facility where intensive behavioral therapy can be done and drugs can be managed.
+If treatment is ineffective, children may need to be treated as inpatients in a facility where intensive behavioral therapy can be done and medications can be managed.

 If streptococcal infection (PANDAS) or another infection (PANS) is involved, antibiotics are usually used.
-If needed, cognitive-behavioral therapy and the drugs typically used to treat OCD are also used.
+If needed, cognitive-behavioral therapy and the medications typically used to treat OCD are also used.